WISE-PaaS/Example-DCCS-api-js/README.md

-# dccs-api-js
+# DCCS-api-js

-Get service credentials via DCCS api
+This git hub is for an edge device to connect to WISE-PaaS IoT Hub service remotely and securely via DCCS api